Phase 1 Environmental Assessment

 To request a Free Consultation click here

 There are rare occasions where a second Phase I may not be needed.
-For example, if you have a good relationship with your lender because they are aware of all the activities that take place on the site, it is possible that they make an exception.
+For example, if you have a continuous working relationship with your lender because they are aware of all the activities that take place on the site, it is possible that they make an exception.
 Phase I ESA’s are conducted to reduce any existing risks.
 If the previous Phase I just expired, and not many high-risk activities have taken place, your lender may give you a pass.
 Chances are your lender will be familiar with the industry of your work, and the report has to have expired recently.
 The likelihood of an exception occurring is very minimal and requires specific circumstances.
 However, the liabilities associated with making that exception will be carried by you and the lender.

 Also Read: A Phase 1 Environmental Site Assessment Cost Estimator